• Home

 by Connie Malamed

-We all know that the human brain is immensely complex and still somewhat of a mystery.
-It follows then, that learning—a primary function of the brain—is understood in many different ways.
-Here are ten ways that learning can be described.
+We know that the human brain is immensely complex and still somewhat of a mystery.
+It follows then, that we understand learning—a primary function of the brain—in many different ways.
+If you are searching for some definitions of learning, these ten explanations show the multitude of ways you can understand learning from various perspectives.

 1. “A change in human disposition or capability that persists over a period of time and is not simply ascribable to processes of growth.”